-Initially created in 1995, PHP is one of the prominent server-side scripting languages that still helps 7 out of 10 websites succeed.
-According to Google Trends PHP still outshines all its competitors, nearly 25 years after its birth.
+Initially created in 1995, PHP is one of the major server-side scripting languages that helps 7 out of 10 websites succeed.
+According to Google Trends, PHP still outshines all its competitors nearly 25 years after its birth.

 Amongst these, the venerable CakePHP is often crowned as the workhorse of PHP frameworks.
 Let us explore why.

 CakePHP is an open-source PHP framework for building web applications faster.
-Most importantly, it helps make the task simpler by minimizing the need to build your application from scratch.
+Most importantly, it helps simplify the task by minimizing the need to build your application from scratch.

 The official CakePHP website describes itself as follows:

-CakePHP makes building web applications simpler, faster while requiring less code.
-A modern PHP 7 framework offering a flexible database access layer and a powerful scaffolding system that makes building both small and complex systems simpler, easier and, of course, tastier.
-Build fast, grow solid with CakePHP.
+CakePHP makes building web applications simpler and faster while requiring less code.
+A modern PHP 7 framework offers a flexible database access layer and a powerful scaffolding system that makes building both small and complex systems simpler, easier, and tastier.
+Build fast, and grow solid with CakePHP.